Mandatory Managers Meeting and Player Party:

 If the event starts and you play 0 games, TCS will retain 20% of your entry fee to cover administration costs; if you play one game TCS will refund 50% and 2 games or more, no refund will be provided.

-2019 will be the eighth year of the TC/USA Nationals event.
-We are excited to announce that the event will be hosted in Alpharetta and Cumming, GA.
-The top championship games in the 18u and 16u divisions will broadcast live on ESPN3.
+2020 will be the ninth year of the TC/USA Nationals event.
+We are excited to announce that the event will be hosted in Portland, OR.